ToasterMcStrudel/322_project/README.md

 The program just consists of typing in a simple textbox and hitting buttons to execute functions.
 Currently only Torikatsu has a hard-coded price (15.95), so that it demonstrates the error catching of finding items without prices listed.
 It could be a very important failsafe for a restaurant.

+Currently the program only demonstrates our Trends Stats Management component, including a Database class and a TrendCalculator class.